 Magpi takes the security and the safety of your data very seriously.
 We use the best tools and engineering practices available to build and maintain the Magpi system, and we have a dedicated team making sure that the system is secure.
-Your files are stored securely and backed-up in at least two locations in two US cities at least daily – though you are responsible for regularly downloading or otherwise backing up your data independently.
+All Magpi data is stored securely and backed-up in at least two locations at least daily – though you are responsible for regularly downloading or otherwise backing up your data independently.
 Your account login is protected by many layers of security including password verification.

 Other Magpi users can’t see the data for any of your forms in Magpi, or your account data, unless you deliberately give them the privileges to do so (via the Sharing tab).
 Note that forms (ie, the questions and logic) are visible by default to all users of the Magpi system, unless you specifically make the forms private (via the Properties tab).